Has your pet ball python escaped its enclosure?

 If the weather is warm and your windows or doors weren’t secured when your ball python went missing, let your neighbors know your snake is lost.

-Make sure to assure them they are in no danger whatsoever and show them a picture of your snake so they are on the lookout.
+Ensure they are in no danger whatsoever and show them a picture of your snake, so they are on the lookout.

 Search the House

 The next step is to search the house thoroughly.